Using your GP practice

 If you no longer need your appointment

 If you find you no longer need your appointment contact your practice as soon as possible to let them know.
-You can do this by telephone, but ideally not first thing in the morning when practices are at their busiest.
-Even better would be to register at your practice for online services so you will be able to book and cancel appointments online at any time.
-You can also use the NHS app.
+You can do this using the form on your practice’s website and in the NHS App.
+You can also telephone the practice, but ideally not first thing in the morning when practices are at their busiest.

 All practices work closely with other practices in a group known as a primary care network.
 There are over 20 such groups in Leicester, Leicestershire and Rutland.
 By working together they can make resources go further and provide care in better ways.
 You may be asked to attend your appointment at another practice in your group, or you may receive your care in your own practice but from a team member from another practice.